omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Selecting an element in the outline will select the same element in the graphical editor.

 If you want to see the selected element in a different view, select the element and right-click on it.
-Choose :guilabel:`Show In` from the context menu, and select the desired view.
+Choose :guilabel:`Show In` from the context menu and select the desired view.

 Opening a NED Type
 ^^^^^^^^^^^^^^^^^^